 Doctors of Chiropractic currently complete on average 372 more hours of classroom instruction, than Medical Doctors (MDs).
-DC’s collaborate and are trained to refer you to the appropriate specialist as needed.
+DCs also collaborate and are trained to refer you to the appropriate specialist as needed.

 At BackFit your personalized plan could include chiropractic adjustments, spinal decompression, physical therapy, massage therapy, medical services, pain management, and more.
 You’ll have access to multiple different specialists and providers under one roof.

 What can I expect at my first chiropractic visit at BackFit?